S

 Will Amazon accept an online doctor's note?

 Yes.
-Amazon's attendance policy requires documentation from a licensed healthcare provider — it does not specify in-person versus telehealth.
-Telehealth has been recognized as legally equivalent to in-person care across all 50 U.S. states since 2020.
-Submit a SickSlip note (signed by a board-certified physician with verifiable NPI and state license) to A to Z or your manager and the absence is documented.
+Amazon's attendance policy requires documentation from a licensed healthcare provider — it doesn't distinguish in-person from telehealth, which has been legally equivalent to in-office care in all 50 states since 2020.
+A SickSlip note is signed by a board-certified physician with a verifiable NPI and state license, so once you submit it through A to Z or to your manager, the absence is properly documented.

-Can Amazon HR verify a telehealth doctor's note is real?
+Can Amazon HR verify the note is real?

 Dr. Adam Z. Kawalek